-Whether you are looking to create an intimate elegance dining area or functional work space we have a wide range of vintage chairs, wooden folding chairs, vintage metal chairs, antique wooden chairs, retro chairs, stools and benches.
+Whether you are looking to create an intimate elegance dining area or a cool retro inspired space or functional workarea we have a wide range of authentic and original vintage chairs, wooden folding chairs, vintage metal chairs, antique wooden chairs, retro chairs, stools and benches.

 We have a constant supply of vintage stacking chairs and vintage folding chairs in a variety of colours.
 Colours include blue, black, brown and red.
 Create a warm rich setting with rich red or orange toned vintage chairs or use pastel colours for a retro colonial look.

 Vintage stacking chairs can come in several styles and were used for a wide variety of purposes.
 They were used as stacking school chairs, tubular framed chairs, hall chairs, church chairs, community hall chairs and office chairs.